-SWS Detail: 4.1002.1 Above Deck Roof Insulation-Preparation, 4.1002.2 Above Deck Roof Insulation-Installation, 4.1003.1 Pitched/Vaulted/Cathedralized Celings-Loose Fill Over, 4.1003.2 Pitched/Vaulted/Cathedralized Celings-Dense Pack Over, 4.1003.3 Unvented Flat Roof with Existing Insulation, 4.1003.5 Unvented Roof Deck-Spray Polyurethane Foam Installation 4.1001.5 Dense Pack Preparation Many homes have cathedral ceilings or flat roofs that are only partially filled with insulation.
-The IRC 2012 building code requires one of these two approaches to insulate a roof cavity.
+SWS Detail: 4.1002.1 Above Roof Deck Insulation-Preparation, 4.1002.2 Above Deck Roof Insulation-Installation, 4.1003.3 Unvented Flat Roof with Existing Insulation, 4.1001.5 Dense Pack Preparation, 4.1003.1 Pitched/Vaulted/Cathedralized Ceilings- Loose Fill Over, 4.1003.2 Pitched/Vaulted/Cathedralized Ceilings-Dense Pack Over, 4.1003.5 Unvented Roof Deck-Spray Polyurethane Foam Installation, 4.1001.8 Spray Polyurethane Foam Vented Roof Decks Preparation, 4.1001.7 Vented Roof Deck-Preparation for SPF

+Many existing homes have cathedral ceilings or flat roofs that are partially filled with fibrous insulation.
+These roofs are often unventilated or ineffectively ventilated.
+The insulation job may include repair of the roof deck and installation of foam insulation over the roof deck.
+The IRC building code requires one of these two approaches to insulate a roof cavity.

-- 1. A ventilated space of at least one inch between the roof insulation and the roof sheathing. - 2.
-Foam roof insulation in addition to the cavity insulation of between R-5 and R-35 depending on climate.
+- 1. Verify or provide a ventilated space of at least one inch between the roof insulation and the roof sheathing by providing soffit and ridge ventilation. - 2.
+If no roof ventilation, then install foam roof insulation in addition to filling the cavity with insulation.
+Foam Rvalue of between R-5 and R-35 depending on climate as specified by the IRC.